Amankumar-G/Formalute/README.md

 ## 🚀 Use Cases

-Formable is perfect for a wide range of applications:
+Formalute is perfect for a wide range of applications:

 - **Rapid Prototyping** 🚀
   Quickly design and test form layouts with an intuitive drag-and-drop interface.